earthly/earthly/docs/earthly-lib/earthly-lib.md

 See the individual packages for more information.

+Additional language-specific functions are currently planned for later in 2024.

 ## Usage

 To use Earthly lib, import the package you want to use in your Earthfile: